 Food and water safety

-I ate street food all the time in Puerto Vallarta and never got sick.
-Take it easy on the spice if you aren’t used to it, wash your hands before eating, and ask around for recommendations.
-Don’t just stick to resort food – there are so many amazing restaurants to try here!
+I ate street tacos all the time in Puerto Vallarta and never had any isses.
+Take it easy on the spice if you aren’t used to it, wash your hands before eating, and ask around for recommendations (or just look for the busy stalls).

 When walking around town at night, try to stay in well-lit areas.
 The Malecon is safe to walk along, but avoid going off to smaller side streets by yourself.
 Instead, get a taxi or Uber.